 My fellow coffee addicts and chocoholics out there, I have a feeling this will be your new favorite breakfast!

-Made with cauliflower, strong brewed coffee, cocoa powder, and sunflower butter, you end up with a nutritious breakfast that will boost your energy and make you feel like you’re eating dessert for breakfast.
+Made with cauliflower, strong brewed coffee, cocoa powder, coconut milk, medjool dates, and sunflower butter, you end up with a nutritious breakfast that will boost your energy and make you feel like you’re eating dessert for breakfast.